-The Board recommends the resolution as set forth in Item no. 3 for the approval of the members of the Company.
+The Board recommends the resolution as set forth in Item no. 4 of the accompanying Notice for the approval of the members of the Company.

 Copy of letter of appointment setting out the terms of his re-appointment is available for inspection at the registered office by sending a request to the Company at sec@jwtl.in till the conclusion of the ensuing Annual General Meeting.